IndieWebBox/IndieWebBoxContent/Readme.md

 So pick a story, sketch out a design, or write some code—and let’s build a web that’s worth getting lost in.

 # How to Contribute -
-1. Upload any illustration or web design of your choice!
+1. Upload any floklore,story or myth of your choice!